Distinctive, durable and versatile, Kilkenny Blue Limestone has been used architecturally since the stone age.

 Want to find out more?

-Download the Carlow Blue Limestone brochure for full product details, case studies and technical specifications.
+Download the Kilkenny Blue Limestone brochure for full product details, case studies and technical specifications.

 Hard copies are also available on request.